logicalhacking/DVGM/README.md

 ## Application Scenario

 Damn Vulnerable Grade Management implements a simplistic system for managing university grades.
-Students can view their grades for their lectures and add comments to the grades, which can be viewed by lecturers.
+Students can upload assignments (pdf), view their grades for their assignments and lectures, download their grades as reports, and add comments to the grades which can be viewed by lecturers.
 The application knows three roles: *admins*, *lecturers*, and *students*.

 * *Admins* can create new students, lecturers, and other admins.
 Admins can